prialgon/prialgon/README.md

 - 👋 Hi, I’m @prialgon
-- 👀 I’m interested in web development, ML, and cibersecurity
+- 👀 I’m interested in web development, ML, and Unity
 - 🌱 I’m currently learning JS and Tensorflow
 - 💞️ I’m looking to collaborate on my private repositories
 - 📫 How to reach me: undefined ;)